SugiPHP/Sugi/README.md

 ## Sugi ##

 The second version of Sugi is using a different approach.
-It will be (or become) a micro framework using SugiPHP Components as well as some other components which are well known, well documented and are with decent quality.
+It will be a micro framework using SugiPHP Components as well as some other components which are well known, well documented and are with decent quality.

 ### Sugi App ###